Tuesday, December 20, 2011

 Case and point: the inscription that is now on the sculpture at the new Martin Luther King Jr. National Memorial.
 The inscription paraphrases part of one of King's speeches, but Roy Peter Clark and others argue the paraphrase is inaccurate.
 Unfortunately, now it is literally carved in stone.

-t people are still familiar with his speeches, and some know better than to trust the inscription.
+King's time was recent enough that people are still familiar with his speeches, and some know better than to trust the inscription.
 But as time goes by, that could be less the case, especially considering how often incorrect information is perpetuated on the Internet.

-f a writer wants a story to be accurate - every nonfiction writer should want that - pay particular attention to paraphrasing.
+So if a writer wants a story to be accurate - every nonfiction writer should want that - pay particular attention to paraphrasing.
 The treasury of history depends on veracious retelling.

 Former students (and fellow teacher Larry):